IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/linktypes.md

 : 166

 Description
+: PPP preceded by a direction octet and an HDLC-like control field

+Reference
+: {{LINKTYPE_PPP_PPPD}}
-: PPP in HDLC-like encapsulation, like LINKTYPE_PPP_HDLC, different stuffing {: spacing="compact"}
+{: spacing="compact"}